Best Tips To Growing Herbs In Containers

 After twenty years, it soon took over, and we're still digging it out!
 Sorry about it, Mom.
 Mint is now grown in pots, where its rapid growth may be controlled.

-There are so many distinct types of mint, such as peppermint, chocolate mint, mojito mint, strawberry mint, and spearmint, that I like to grow many different species in a large pot.
+There are numerous distinct types of mint, including peppermint, chocolate mint, mojito mint, strawberry mint, and spearmint, which I enjoy growing in a large pot.

 We use the leaves in summer beverages and fruit salads and dry them for winter tea.
 Mint prefers wet soil and rich soil.
 In my mint planters, I add two-thirds potting mix and one-third compost.